shivanshdave/2020-432/classes/class02/README.md

 - TA office hours start Friday 2020-01-17.
 The schedule and other details are posted at the [bottom of the Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md#tas-and-office-hours).
 - The main website for the course is https://github.com/THOMASELOVE/2020-432.

-## Today's Announcements

-Coming soon.

 ## The PPDAC Cycle, From Inking to Plan and other Statistical Thinking Diagrams

 Chris Wild provides [some outstanding diagrams here](https://www.stat.auckland.ac.nz/~wild/StatThink/) that help describe the thought process very effectively.
-Of course, the key one that Spiegelhalter highlights is a version of this...
+We'll look at a couple today.
+The key one that Spiegelhalter highlights is a version of this...

 ![](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class02/figures/PPDAC_tweet_2018-12-06.png)

+## Today's Announcements

+Coming soon.

 ## One Last Thing